djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 The same is done separately for every radius.

----

-## 25. Pointwise is not the same as global
+## Pointwise is not the same as global

-This distinction matters.
+This distinction is important.

 A 95% pointwise envelope controls the simulated range **separately at each radius**.

-If we examine many radii, an observed curve may leave the envelope somewhere simply by chance.
+When many radii are examined, an observed curve may leave the envelope somewhere simply by chance.

 Therefore a pointwise envelope is not automatically a 5% global test over the entire curve.

 Formal global-envelope methods handle the multiple-distance problem more carefully.

-For introductory analysis, pointwise envelopes are still useful exploratory diagnostics when described honestly.
+For introductory analysis, pointwise envelopes remain useful exploratory diagnostics when their limitations are stated clearly.

----

-## 26. The reference model must match the scientific question
+## The reference model must match the scientific question

-A CSR envelope is meaningful only if homogeneous CSR is a scientifically plausible null model.
+A CSR envelope is meaningful only when homogeneous CSR is a scientifically plausible reference model.

 Suppose event intensity clearly increases with population density.

 Then homogeneous CSR is already wrong at the first-order level.

-Comparing the pattern with homogeneous CSR may simply rediscover the known intensity gradient.
+Comparing such a pattern with homogeneous CSR may simply rediscover the known intensity gradient.

 A better reference process might be an inhomogeneous Poisson process with fitted intensity